tomcam/promotingyournovel/check/create-a-mailing-list.md

 ### Why not just run your own mailing list from your email account?

 Modern free email services such as GMail are beginning to support pretty good-sized mailing lists, so why not use them?
-Plenthy of reasons!
+Plenty of reasons!

 * **Privacy** Many people forget to use the Bcc: (blind copy) feature for email groups, which means that everyone mailed has access to everyone else's email address.
 That's legally A Bad Thing.